ouchliu/System-Measurement-Project/README.md

 UCSD CSE 221 Project

 You can compile some of the code with the make file.
+- 'make' will compile everything.
 - 'make cpu' will compile cpu code.
 - 'make mem' will compile mem code.
+- 'make network' will compile network code.
 - 'make fs' will compile fs code.

 Many experiments return an instance of measured time to standard out.